White chocolate chip cookies fit all my requirements for the perfect treat. But what exactly makes a good cookie?

 - Don’t press the dough before baking.
 The cookies will naturally flatten and fall into shape when baked.

 - Add sea salt for more flavor.
 Sprinkle your cookies with a light dusting of sea salt when they’re fresh out of the oven for a fun contrast.

 Say you baked a batch too many of white chocolate chip cookies.
 How long do they keep?
 Can you freeze them to keep them fresh until your next snack attack?

 Freezing cookies is one of the best ways to preserve these ever so addictive treats!

 As long as the cookies are completely cooled, it’s perfectly fine to freeze them.

-Separate the individual layers with some parchment paper and they’ll keep for about three months.
+Separate the individual layers with parchment paper, and they’ll keep for about 3 months.

 When you’re ready to eat them again, reheat them in the oven or microwave for best results.
 Or, if you’re like me, I often enjoy them straight out of the freezer.